ros-navigation/navigation2/nav2_smoother/README.md

 See the [Navigation Plugin list](https://navigation.ros.org/plugins/index.html) for a list of the currently known and available smoother plugins.

-See its [Configuration Guide Page](https://navigation.ros.org/configuration/packages/configuring-smoother-server.html) for additional parameter descriptions and a [tutorial about writing smoother plugins](https://navigation.ros.org/plugin_tutorials/docs/writing_new_nav2smoother_plugin.html).
+See its [Configuration Guide Page](https://navigation.ros.org/configuration/packages/configuring-smoother-server.html) for additional parameter descriptions.